-City Council held three public meetings regarding the 2023-2024 budget.
-These meetings provided City Council the opportunity to discuss and ask questions on the proposed budget prior to formally authorizing.
-Additionally, these meetings provided the public an opportunity to address the proposed budget.
+City Council will hold three public meetings regarding the proposed 2023-2024 budget.
+These meetings will provide City Council the opportunity to discuss and ask questions on the proposed budget prior to formally authorizing.
+Additionally, these meetings provide the public an opportunity to address the proposed budget.

-The meetings were held on the following dates:
+The meetings are scheduled to be held on the following dates: